-Sadly it’s an inevitable part of life that at some point we will lose people we love.
-It’s hard enough for us as adults to process someone dying so how can we help our children through the grieving process?
+It’s an inevitable part of life that at some point we will lose people we love.
+It’s hard enough for us as adults to process someone dying.
+Grief for children can be both similar and different from adults.
 I reached out to some parent bloggers for their advice.
-Whether your family has lost someone recently or you just want to be prepared this post will help.
+Whether your family has lost someone recently or you just want to be prepared, this post will help.
+(Wondering how to support parents and families?
+Here is advice from a top charity.

 Breaking the news of death to a child